 Obviously, though, the LG Wing is so much more than the sum of its specs.
 This is an entirely new form factor; a brand new way of thinking about what a smartphone is and what it can do.
 The physical engineering of the device alone makes it worth a lot more money than something like the Google Pixel 4a 5G or OnePlus Nord.

 In a way, the LG Wing is not too dissimilar from the original Samsung Galaxy Fold.
 On paper, the Galaxy Fold wasn’t a top-tier device when it came to specs and features, either.
 The appeal of the Fold, though, was the fact that it pushed the boundaries of smartphone construction and allowed folks who want to be on the bleeding edge to try out a new toy.
 And that phone was twice as expensive as the LG Wing.

 Ultimately, I feel the Wing is adequately priced.
 Sure, if you’re looking for a mid-range phone with mid-range specs and a mid-range price, this isn’t for you.
 If you’re the kind of buyer who loves early adoption and wants to try out something that may or may not be the future of phones, then $1,000 is likely a bargain to you.
 It’s certainly a bargain compared to the Galaxy Fold at launch, let alone the even more expensive follow-up, the Galaxy Z Fold 2.

-The only bad thing I can say about the LG Wing’s value at the moment is its exclusive attachment to Verizon here in the United States.
-I can only hope that the unlocked variant is coming soon and will keep the same price, as there are plenty of early adopters out there who don’t subscribe to Big Red.
+The only bad thing I can say about the LG Wing’s value at the moment is its exclusive attachment to the three big carriers here in the United States.
+I can only hope that the unlocked variant is coming soon and will keep the same price, as there are plenty of early adopters out there who don’t want carrier-locked phones.